Today’s tutorial is a quick and easy guide showing how to setup self-hosted WordPress within minutes.

 The last step is setting up your new site – customising the settings to suit your site, setting up pages and creating content, adding a theme and plugins, etc. You may want to install a Coming Soon page to hide the front-end of your site to visitors while you work on it in the backend.
 There are a few plugin options available, I like the one by SeedProd and Fruitful Code.

 That’s it!
-You’re now self-hosted on WordPress and ready to have a lot more options available to you.
+You now have self-hosted WordPress site and you’re ready to have a lot more options available to you, like setting up an e-commerce site or creating a custom post type for a portfolio for example.